-Loosen the brass toe locking knob and adjust the position of the toe by turning the toe adjustment screw to move the toe forward or backward as required.
-It is best to apply a slight push force to the toe adjustment screw when you are making adjustments to ensure the screw tip is forced against the plane body.
-Tighten the toe locking knob firmly, but avoid overtightening.
+Loosen the toe locking screw with a slot screwdriver and adjust the position of the toe by turning the toe adjustment screw to move the toe forward or backward as required.
+Tighten the toe locking screw firmly, but avoid overtightening.